UNINETTSigma2/documentation/computing/tuning-applications.md

 ### Program efficiency

-The Advisor can calculate a total performance of the complete run,
+The Advisor can calculate a total performance of the complete run:

 ```{figure} tuning/Advisor-4.png
 ```